Stoke-on-Trent: Religion

-Stoke-on-Trent does not have a cathedral, but the city's main, Church of England, civic church, is Stoke Minster.
-The city is within the Anglican Diocese of Lichfield The city is part of the Roman Catholic Archdiocese of Birmingham and the immediate area has six Catholic parishes; they are dedicated to: the Sacred Heart of Jesus, Our Lady of the Angels, Saint George, Saint Gregory the Great, Saint Maria Goretti and Saint Teresa.
+Stoke-on-Trent does not have a cathedral.
+The city's main Church of England civic church is Stoke Minster.
+The city is within the Anglican Diocese of Lichfield.
+The city is part of the Roman Catholic Archdiocese of Birmingham and the immediate area has six Catholic parishes.
+They are dedicated to: the Sacred Heart of Jesus, Our Lady of the Angels, Saint George, Saint Gregory the Great, Saint Maria Goretti and Saint Teresa.

 Primitive Methodism was founded by Hugh Bourne, a native of Stoke-on-Trent, at a public gathering in the nearby village of Mow Cop.
-He originally followed the Wesleyan form of Methodism but in 1801 he reformed the Methodist service by conducting it outside.
+He originally followed the Wesleyan form of Methodism, but in 1801 he reformed the Methodist service by conducting it outside.
 He founded the first chapel in Tunstall with his brother in 1811.
 He promoted Sunday schools as a method of improving children's education, advocated the equal treatment of women and men, and was involved in the temperance movement.
 It was from the Primitive Methodists that many early trade unions found their early leaders.
 Also of note is John Lightfoot, a 17th-century churchman and rabbinical scholar.

 The city's first purpose-built mosque was completed in 2012.
-The city's only synagogue closed in 2006, and was replaced with a smaller one in nearby Newcastle-under-Lyme.
+The city's only synagogue closed in 2006 and was replaced with a smaller one in nearby Newcastle-under-Lyme.

-In September 2017 an anti-terrorist undercover officer secretly recorded 17 sermons by radical preacher Kamran Hussain at Tunstall mosque.
-He went to trial and was convicted for encouraging terrorism and glorifying the Islamic State.

 Transport

-Major roads
+Roads

 Stoke-on-Trent is linked to the nearby M6 motorway at junctions 15 and 16 by the A500.
-Locally the A500 is known as the D road, as its loop between the two motorway junctions, along with the straight section of the M6 between the junctions, resembles the shape of a capital letter D. Coincidentally, the number 500 expressed in Roman numerals is D.
+Locally the A500 is known as the D road, as its loop between the two motorway junctions, along with the straight section of the M6 between the junctions, resembles the shape of a capital letter D; coincidentally, the number 500 expressed in Roman numerals is also D.

-The A50 provides an east–west link between the M6 and the M1 motorway; it joins up with the A500 close to the Bet365 Stadium.
+The A50 provides an east–west link between the M6 and the M1 motorway; it joins up with the A500 close to the bet365 Stadium.
 Improvements to the road network have led to the construction of product distribution centres in the area.

-Rail
+Railway

+Stoke-on-Trent railway station lies on the Stafford–Manchester and the Crewe-Derby lines.
+It is served by five train operating companies, which provide the following general services: